Thabit-Habeebah/Sales-Analysis/README.md

  ## Data Cleaning
   - Removal of Duplicates
   - Fixing of inconsistencies in Product Name
-  - Filling of Balnk rows
+  - Filling of Blank rows

  ## Data Querying
  What is the total number of sales per product